-The Tertiary Market Immersion Programme (TMIP) provides an opportunity for business-savvy tertiary students from across New Zealand to broaden their understanding of and engagement with Southeast Asia and to learn about doing business in the region.
+The Tertiary Market Immersion Programme (TMIP) provides an opportunity for business-savvy tertiary students from across New Zealand to engage with Southeast Asia and to broaden their understanding of doing business in the region.

 TMIP participants travel to various Southeast Asian countries where they work in groups, guided by academic mentors, to develop a business pitch aimed at New Zealand businesses and entrepreneurs looking to engage with the region.
 During the programme, students visit global, local and New Zealand businesses while preparing to present their pitch in front of a panel of judges and their peers at the end of the programme.
-After returning to New Zealand, each group is asked to elaborate on their idea in the form of a business report.
+After returning to New Zealand, each group is tasked with presenting their idea in the form of a business report.

 Are you eligible?